pmuens/awesome-serverless/README.md

 - [How to trigger event-driven AWS Lambda](https://www.youtube.com/watch?v=nLzgZ22CdX0) - Video tutorial on how trigger Lambda functions.
 - [Serverless technology use cases](https://cloudacademy.com/webinars/serverless-technology-use-cases-39) - Webinar about serverless technology use cases.
 - [The Serverless Framework and OpenWhisk](https://www.youtube.com/watch?v=GJY10W98Itc) - Tutorial on how to setup and use the OpenWhisk Serverless Framework integration.
-- [Serverless Slack app](https://www.youtube.com/watch?v=n4OerfEyTJ4) - How to build a Slack app with the Serverless Framework.
+- [Serverless Slack app Part 1](https://www.youtube.com/watch?v=n4OerfEyTJ4) - How to build a Slack app with the Serverless Framework.
 - [Scope - The Serverless open source status board](https://www.youtube.com/playlist?list=PLIIjEI2fYC-BtxWcDeTziRp7cIZVEepB3) -  Video series about the serverless open source software ["Scope"](https://github.com/serverless/scope).
+- [Serverless Slack app Part 2](https://www.youtube.com/watch?v=nKYoFSowQQI) - How to build a Slack app with the Serverless Framework.

 ## Talks